NETWAYS/gitlab-training/day1/07_Collaboration/04_Advanced.md

 # Advanced Git Commands: Cherry-Pick

 * `git cherry-pick`
-  * Collect specific commit into your working tree.
+  * Collect specific commit into your working tree
   * Applies the contained patch
   * When the base commit differs, checksum changes = new commit id
   * Use `git cherry-pick -x <sha1>` to add source comment